Top three reasons to go rock climbing in Smith Rock State Park

 - An experienced, local rock-climbing guide with extensive knowledge of the area

-- 4 days of rock climbing
+- 4 days of rock climbing and camping

 - Accommodations in tents

-- Food (breakfast, lunch, dinner) and snacks
+- Food (breakfast, lunch, dinner) and drinks

 - All technical climbing gear